ufidon/ds/mod5/README.md

 Handling Collisions Using Open Addressing
 ---
 - finds an `open location` in the hash table
+  - `three` possible states for each cell need to be maintained: `occupied, marked (for deletion), or empty`
-- open addressing:
+- Three open addressing:
   - linear probing
   - quadratic probing
   - double hashing
-- separate chaining

 Linear probing